morsh/unity-drones-multiplayer/README.md

 If you want to use your own image, change [k8s/app.yaml](k8s/app.yaml) and replace *morshemesh* with your own user name.

+* Wait until the Service is done deploying on kubernetes and has a Public IP
+* Use that Public IP and set `server_ip` under `Assets/Scripts/Client.cs`.
+* Build/Run the client for Windows.

 # License
 MIT License